google-pay/pay-server-demos/README.md

 ## Client Library

-The `google-pay-psp-client` directory contains a client library that wraps each of the PSP server-side integrations.
+The `google-pay-psp-client` directory contains a client library that wraps each of the PSP server-side APIs.

 **Example:**